Securing Zoom Meetings At SJSU

 How do I prevent Zoom bombing?

-SJSU already has some extra protocols in place to help keep you secure.
-Here are a few quick tips and some detailed information to further help you prevent Zoom bombing.
+SJSU already has some extra security controls in place to help keep you secure.
+But here are a few additional settings you can make use of to further help you prevent Zoom Bombing.

 - Keep Meeting URLs Private - Don’t share them anywhere that’s accessible to the public.
 Just keep it to the group of people you’re sure you want to be there.

-- Keep Meeting Passwords On - These are on by default, so all you have to do is put in a password if prompted and leave them on.
+- Keep Meeting Passwords On - These are on by default, so all you have to do is put in a password when prompted and leave them on.